mhdash6/Paint-Brush-Java-/README.md

 # Java Paint Brush Application

-A feature-rich drawing application built with Java Swing for creating geometric shapes, freehand sketches, and editing images.
-This project offers an intuitive interface and essential tools for both quick designs and more detailed artwork.
+A simple drawing application built with Java Swing.
+It lets you create basic geometric shapes, freehand sketches, and do some simple image editing.
+Perfect for small design tasks.

 ![Application Screenshot](Screenshot.png)